onyx-platform/onyx-platform.github.io/_posts/2016-03-15-Onyx-Straps-In-For-A-Jepsening.md

 reading from one ledger each, as well as 1 job, reading from all 5 ledgers.

 A programatically generated job, reading from one ledger, is shown below.
 In the below case, 1 job is submitted to the cluster.
-Hover over the tasks to view their task data.
+Hover over the tasks to view the configuration of each task.

 <iframe src="{{ '/assets/jepsen_viz/basic.html' | prepend: site.baseurl }}" width="960" height="255" scrolling="no"></iframe>